 Physicians and patients were reluctant to utilize EHT or HRT.
 The WHI study now brings to light the fact that it wasn’t the estrogen that increased the incidence of breast cancer.
 I am convinced and this study and almost all other studies to date have shown that it was the Medroxyprogesterone (progestin) that caused the increase.
 I have attached a few article in the literature that should back up this statement.

-Hopefully, physicians and patient will begin to feel more comfortable to take estrogen replacement with natural progesterone as hundreds and thousands of women have been miserable for years, at risk for heart disease, stroke and Alzheimer’s.
+Hopefully, providers and patient will begin to feel more comfortable to take estrogen replacement with natural progesterone as hundreds and thousands of women have been miserable for years, at risk for heart disease, stroke and Alzheimer’s.
 Unfortunately, the study also didn’t take into consideration an ideal start time to start HRT which should have been age 50. *As we all know, estrogen will not treat arteriosclerosis but helps to prevent it if started at age 50 or when menopause occurs.

 I hope that further evaluation in the future will acknowledge the Medroxyprogesterone as the culprit and not natural progesterone. *Natural Bio Health has been prescribing estradiol and natural progesterone for 12 years.
 In all of those 12 years, not a single woman has reported an incident of breast cancer or heart disease taking these natural hormones.
 Although it is possible that a client developed breast cancer or heart disease and did not report it to the clinic, this seems unlikely or of low incidence.